 What’s the problem?

-For too long the Establishment have sat back and watched men’s rights eroded in favour of women’s “equality” which is a misnomer.
+For too long the Establishment has sat back and watched men’s rights eroded in favour of women’s “equality” which is a misnomer.
 Despite decades of human rights, equality and inclusiveness, this does not apply to men and has created a gender apartheid society.
 It is accompanied by derogatory PC language such as “male, pale and stale” or “white men’s privilege” – all designed to silence men.
 It is also designed to drive a wedge between ordinary men and women.
-Well ordinary men and women have had enough of this circus.
+Well, ordinary men and women have had enough of this circus.
 All of this is destroying society and damaging family structures.

 Objective – campaign for a Minister for Men.